FishlandicFishy/lexicring/archival/tvb-fursona-tracker.md

   * Though characterised as "畜生", this marks the beginning in fursona representation within TVB
 * 2024 "Lo and Behold" episode, kitsune fursona
   * Minor character intended to imitate mobile game NPCs; wields a fox plushie.
 Somehow there is no negative connotation.
-* 2024 TVB celebration, black cat fursona
+* 19/11/2024 TVB celebration, black cat fursona
   * It is revealed that this fursona is a result of the protagonist's schizophrenia during a drama
-* 2025 police infomercial, tiger(?) fursona
+* 12/1/2025 police infomercial, tiger(?) fursona
   * Yields a really big hammer to Unalive (TM) those who insult him, but vulnerable to being disconnected from reality when touched by a police officer, forgotten by the universe as he suffers in a room devoid of spacetime while said police officer "logs out"
-* 2025 show, The Return of the White Cat Fursona(TM)
+* 12/1/2025 show, The Return of the White Cat Fursona(TM)
   * This is a cameo as part of the cashgrab show "Super", featuring many offbrand products
-* [NEW] 2025 "Lo and Behold" episode, Fursona in a Nian Fursuit
+* 3/2/2025 "Lo and Behold" episode, Fursona in a Nian Fursuit
   * Depicting a person in a *Nian* costume, i.e. a fursona of another fursona in a fursuit.